Mihaix2/Assigment_Nerdflix/README.md

 # Nerdflix

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Had some problems in using the imdb-top-50.json so I used the api of an online database (found documentation online), every movie from the imdb-top-50.json "are in the movie database"
+Had some problems in using the imdb-top-50.json so I used the api of an online database (found documentation online), every movie from the imdb-top-50.json are in "the movie database"

 ## Available Scripts